 My novel: Kingston Dreams

-The novel that I am currently working to publish is called Kingston Dreams.
-Set in Jamaica, it is loosely based on my experiences living and working in an inner-city Kingston community as a Peace Corps volunteer from 2002-2004.
+Set in Jamaica, this novel is loosely based on my experiences living and working in an inner-city Kingston community as a Peace Corps volunteer from 2002-2004.
 This is not, however, a memoir; the characters and events of the story are completely fictional.

 The opening scene of an earlier draft of the novel was published on the BBC website.
 Read it here.